Musyaffaq/cereal-milk-voting-dapp/README.md

 1. A MetaMask Wallet - https://metamask.io/download/
 2. Sepolia ETH currency - get some free Sepolia ETH here - https://sepoliafaucet.com/

-Once done, go to the dApp site, connect your wallet, and you can vote!
+Once done, go to the dApp site at https://cereal-milk-voting-dapp.vercel.app/, connect your wallet, and you can vote!

 You can see the smart contract that has been deployed here - https://sepolia.etherscan.io/address/0x7ECa4b21F31883B9C7EcE9b06f82062be6AEaD01